NamKhue/2048/readme.md

 Download folder zip, then open with CodeBlocks:
 ----------------
-- open folder to choose '2048_demo.cbp'
+- Open folder to choose '2048_demo.cbp'
-- build and run 'main.cpp' to play
+- Build and run 'main.cpp' to play

 Instruction:
 ----------------